 In a nutshell, here’s what this diagram above shows.
 As clouds filled with moisture hit the mountains on their way to Las Vegas, they are forced to rise in elevation.
 As clouds increase in elevation, they tend to cool and expand, reducing their ability to hold moisture.

 So the clouds release their moisture in the form of rain while they are moving up the Windward side of the mountain.
 By the time they make it over the mountain, the clouds don’t usually contain enough leftover moisture to rain on the Leeward side of the mountain.

 Las Vegas is on the Leeward (east) side of the mountain range between it and the Pacific Ocean, and as such, most of the rain headed to Las Vegas is blocked by the mountains.

 Monsoon Season Las Vegas

 Obviously, even though Las Vegas is in a rain shadow, we do still see some rain.
-While this is true throughout the year, there is a time each year where Las Vegas enters what is known as “monsoon season”.
+While this is true throughout the year, there is a time each year when Las Vegas enters what is known as “monsoon season.”

 What is Monsoon Season in Las Vegas?